-The Art and Science of Cannabis Beverages provides an overview of innovative food science and emerging technologies that are revolutionizing delivery of bioactive compounds like cannabinoids, terpenoids and flavonoids.
-The paper reveals general composition, formula and workflow of cannabis beverages as it relates to creating all-natural formulations for consumers.
-It also explores technical challenges like oil-in-water (o/w) emulsions and future directions of the industry.
+The Art and Science of Cannabis Beverages provides an overview of innovative food science and emerging technologies that are revolutionizing the delivery of bioactive compounds like cannabinoids, terpenoids, and flavonoids.
+The paper reveals the general composition, formula, and workflow of cannabis beverages as they relate to creating all-natural formulations for consumers.
+It also delves into technical issues such as oil-in-water (o/w) emulsions and the industry's future directions.

-The smoking / vape debate is a hot topic in the scientific and cannabis communities as public smoking bans, odor regulations and poor aesthetics are pushing manufacturers towards development of oral consumption products.
-The problem is that bioavailability of current edible products are on average extremely low (6%) compared to smoking cannabis (2-56%) with dependent variables.
-Le Herbe highlights in the white paper that it has developed a proprietary process of creating cannabis beverages that have 50-75% bioavailability with "Formula 420".
-The methods highlighted will save consumers money, help edible manufacturers optimize raw material costs, and will have a dramatic impact on the industry.
+The smoking and vaping debate is a hot topic in the scientific and cannabis communities as public smoking bans, odor regulations, and poor aesthetics are pushing manufacturers towards the development of oral consumption products.
+The problem is that the bioavailability of current edible products is, on average, extremely low (6%) compared to smoking cannabis (2-56%) with dependent variables.
+Le Herbe highlights in the white paper that it has developed a proprietary process for creating cannabis beverages that have 50-75% bioavailability with "Formula 420".
+The methods highlighted will save consumers money, help edible manufacturers optimize raw material costs, and have a dramatic impact on the industry.

 "Legalization is changing the way you consume cannabis.
-We believe that food science and technology will have a big impact on cannabis products and we will lead this revolution" said Marc LaRoche, CEO, Le Herbe.“
+We believe that food science and technology will have a big impact on the cannabis industry and we will lead this revolution," said Marc LaRoche, CEO of Le Herbe.“

-A few states that legalized recreational and medical marijuana limit edible products by a specific dosage of THC (mg) without addressing new technologies employed in the food and beverage industry that increase absorption of bioactive compounds.
-The white paper explains in laymen's terms that you will have to eat 8 cookies (20mg THC per) to get the same effect of 1 of their cannabis beverages (20mg / 8oz) without all the sugar.
-Le Herbe beverages are now more potent than the traditional smoking route and is a game changer.
+A few states that have legalized recreational and medical cannabis limit edible products by a specific dosage of THC (mg) without addressing new technologies employed in the food and beverage industry that increase absorption of bioactive compounds and have fast-acting effects.
+The white paper explains in laymen's terms that you will have to eat 8 cookies (20 mg THC per) to get the same effect as 1 of their cannabis beverages (20 mg / 8 fl oz) without all the sugar.
+Le Herbe beverages are now more potent than the traditional smoking route, which is a game changer.